timcase/echowrap/README.md

   config.shared_secret = 'YOUR_SHARED_SECRET'
 end
 ```
-You are ready to use Echonest:
+You are ready to use Echowrap:

 ```ruby
 Echowrap.song_search(artist: 'Daft Punk')